MinecraftForge/MinecraftMavenizer/README.md

 java -jar minecraft-maven-0.1.0.jar --version 1.21.3-53.0.25
 ```

 For now, MinecraftMaven only supports generating Forge repos (along with its related artifacts such as Client Extra, of course).
-If you want to read more on how to invoke this tool, read the main method at `net.minecraftforge.mcmaven.Main`.
+If you want to read more on how to invoke this tool, read the main method at `net.minecraftforge.mcmaven.cli.Main`.

 ## Preliminary Implementation